 Reunion Island is a volcanic island in the Indian Ocean, east of Madagascar and southwest of Mauritius (map).
 A French overseas department, Reunion Island is a wondrous place with a huge diversity of landscapes and micro-climates – measuring just 2,500 square kilometers, Reunion Island is home to a dry savannah, lush tropical forests and Mars-like volcanic plains.
 Its western and southern coasts are protected by stunning lagoons.
 From here, mountains rise gradually to dramatic, mist-shrouded peaks (several of which are more than 3,000m high) and ancient calderas.
 Due to Reunion’s unique landscapes and flora, about 40% of the island is a UNESCO World Heritage listed national park.
-The best way to get a quick sense of the island’s spectacular topography is simply to purchase a 3D map upon arrival.
-This map shows the diverse landscapes on the island but the best way to view these amazing landscapes is, without a doubt, from the air!
+The best way to get a quick sense of the island’s spectacular topography is to see the island from the air.
+One of the most incredible experiences I had was a microlight flight tour of Reunion Island!

 After several days of exploring Reunion Island and seeing its mind-blowing scenery, I couldn’t wait to see the island from above.
-My hosts had booked me on a ultralight flight with FelixULM and though I was very excited, I didn’t quite relish the idea of flying in a tiny, flimsy-looking aircraft at great heights.
+I’d booked a microlight flight and though I was very excited, I didn’t quite relish the idea of flying in a tiny, flimsy-looking aircraft at great heights.
 It’s absolutely safe, I was assured, but I was still rather jittery about the idea.

 We arrived early in the morning at the airfield near the port (Reunion’s main port is aptly named ‘Le Port’).
 I had a look at the planes and mumbled to myself that they looked perfectly fine.
 Nothing flimsy about them.
 Half an hour later, I climbed into one of them, with my pilot Pierre.
 I put on my headphones and strapped myself in tight in the tiny cockpit.
 The pilot offered to show me how to open the door… “when we’re up in the air, you can open the door for better photos”, he added.
 I shook my head nervously.
 “Errr, no thanks!”, I replied.
 The thought of being a few thousand meters up in the air with the door wide open sent a cold shiver down my spine.